MPOcanes/MPO624-2018/assignments/module3-empiricaldecomp/ExamAssignment.md

 Due: April 24, 2018

 ### 1. Linear algebra concepts needed for user-level understanding.
-Consider Appendix 1: Overview of Matrix Algebra, page 536 of Martinson book proofs in Readings, or find your own sources (feel free to cite good ones you find).
+Consider Appendix 1: Overview of Matrix Algebra, page 536 of Martinson book proofs in Readings, or find your own sources (please share by citing good ones you find).

 **1.1 Vocabulary and basics**